ksj7924/CLBCat/README.md

 This research has made use the CLBCat online source catalog (https://github.com/ksj7924/CLBCat)

-You may alternatively cite our ICRC paper: (https://github.com/ksj7924/CLBCat)
+You may alternatively cite our about CLBs paper: (https://doi.org/10.1093/mnras/stac1885)

     @article{10.1093/mnras/stac1885,
     author = {Cheng, Y P and Kang, S J and Zheng, Y G},